nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![Find](images/find.png)
 ### Viewing help : `help`

-Display a pop-up window showing a list of commonly used commands and a link to our User Guide.
+Display a pop-up window showing a list of commonly used commands in Vax@NUS and a link to our User Guide.

 Format: `help`

 ### Clearing all data : `clear`

-Clearing all the data from VAX@NUS.
+Clearing all the data from Vax@NUS.

 Format: `clear`